sqlancer/sqlancer.github.io/_posts/2023-07-22-gsoc-sqlancer-midterm-zhenglin.md

   - gsoc
 ---

-# Support of StoneDB Midterm Report
+# Support of StoneDB Midterm Report by Zhenglin Li

 SQLancer is an open-source tool for testing the correctness of SQL database systems and supports close to 20 database systems.
 The goal of this project is to add support for StoneDB to SQLancer and test StoneDB to find potential bugs.

 StoneDB is an open-source hybrid transaction/analytical processing (HTAP) database designed and developed by StoneAtom based on the MySQL kernel.
-It provides features such as optimal performance and real-time analytics, offering you a one-stop solution to process online transaction processing (OLTP), online analytical processing (OLAP), and HTAP workloads.
+It provides features such as high efficiency and real-time analytics, offering a one-stop solution to process online transaction processing (OLTP), online analytical processing (OLAP), and HTAP workloads.

 ## Things Achieved

-See detailed description of supported syntax here: [Functions Supported by SQLancer for StoneDB](https://docs.google.com/document/d/12OpiDYs_Civor-saKZFmZPZd5ElVJAc9RDpDIwikh9Y/edit?usp=sharing)
+See the detailed description of supported syntax here: [Functions Supported by SQLancer for StoneDB](https://docs.google.com/document/d/12OpiDYs_Civor-saKZFmZPZd5ElVJAc9RDpDIwikh9Y/edit?usp=sharing)

-See detailed description of bugs found here: [Bugs Found in StoneDB by SQLancer](https://docs.google.com/document/d/1N-oUGVATV0l6tG87uOtPNmfLS7g_fuo7HIckFobD-Yo/edit?usp=sharing)
+See the detailed description of bugs found here: [Bugs Found in StoneDB by SQLancer](https://docs.google.com/document/d/1N-oUGVATV0l6tG87uOtPNmfLS7g_fuo7HIckFobD-Yo/edit?usp=sharing)

 ## Encountered Challenges and Solutions